onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 ```

 With this structure complete I started making the map editor.
 Egui is an
 immediate-mode renderer.
-This means everything is updated every frame the
+This means the UI updates every frame the window is
-window is painted, this makes it really easy to manage state, at least for me.
+painted, this makes it really easy to manage state, at least for me.
 Here's an example directly from their [README](https://github.com/emilk/egui)
 file.